liedekef/events-made-easy/readme.txt

 = 2.4.16 (2023/11/10) =
 * Add scope and always_header_footer param to eme_bookings shortcode
 * Add #_FREESPACES as alias for #_AVAILABLESPACES
+* When clicking on a location in the location list generated beneath a map, jump to the map

 = 2.4.15 (2023/11/10) =
 * Fix a php warning when sending email, due to newer wp phpmailer version